revault/practical-revault/networking.md

 1. Servers begin listening on a pre-determined address and port.

->Must these remain static?
-Is there an adaptive way to determine these?

 2. Clients connect to the server and initiate the handshake.
-This requires access to their dongle/HM with the private key, which will be used to perform the Diffie Hellman calculation.
+This requires access to their dongle/HM with the private key, which will be used to perform Diffie Hellman calculations.

 3. Server responds to handshake.
 This too requires access to their dongle/HM with the private key for DH.